wp-plugins/page-navi-slider/readme.txt

 2. Rounded pages
 3. Gradient background
 4. Settings page
-5. Preview customization to really see what you ill get
+5. Preview customization to really see what you will get
 6. Easy color selection
 7. Step by step font definition